-Cochineal scale (Dactylopious spp.) bugs are commonly found on cactus of the Opuntia genera of cacti.
+Cochineal scale (Dactylopious spp.) bugs are commonly found on cacti of the Opuntia genera of cacti.
 It is an insect native to the New World, which was used by the Aztecs for dying and painting.
-Spanish conquistadors took dried cochineal scale powder back to their homeland where it became a sought after red dye until the 1850’s.
-Cochineal dye was replaced in popularity by aniline dyes but is still commercially produced in Mexico and India where it is still used to color food, drinks, cosmetics and paints.
+Spanish conquistadors took dried cochineal scale powder back to their homeland where it became a sought-after red dye until the 1850s.
+Cochineal dye was replaced in popularity by aniline dyes but is still commercially produced in Mexico and India where it is still used to color food, drinks, cosmetics, and paints.

 Cochineal Scale on Cactus